Risk Management

 Risk Management Overview:

-My approach to risk management starts with the planning phase, which includes a complete Gantt chart for the project(s) using SmartSheets or MS Project.
+My approach to risk management starts with the planning phase, which includes a complete Gantt chart for the project(s) using Smartsheet or MS Project.
 Next, we move to sprints and measure critical activities.

-The Technical Program Manager (TPM) must track progress, blockers, and dependency delays.
+The Technical Program Manager (TPM) must track progress, blockers, and delays in dependencies.

-Other critical dependencies need to be managed in a cross-functional engineering organization:
+An example of critical dependencies that need to be managed in a cross-functional engineering organization:

 • Hardware delivery to all downstream engineering teams (e.g., software, firmware, test, field service, customer service)

-• Firmware Delivery to all downstream engineering teams (e.g., software, test)
+• Firmware Delivery to all downstream engineering teams (e.g., system, software, test, system)

-• Software Delivery to all teams (e.g., firmware, software, test, service)
+• Software Delivery to all teams (e.g., system, firmware, software, test, service)

 • Release candidate delivery to all test teams and service teams.